ROCm/hipBLASLt/docs/ext-reference.rst

 .. _grouped-gemm:

-Grouped Gemm
+Grouped gemm
 --------------

-hipblasLtExt supports grouped gemm.
+``hipblasLtExt`` supports grouped gemm.
 It shares the same class with normal gemm.

-After the problem is set, the user can check the problem type with function getGemmType().
+After the problem is set, you can check the problem type with function ``getGemmType()``.

 .. code-block:: c++